United States

 EHRI focused its data integration first and foremost on the Axis and Nazi-occupied countries in Europe (including the North-African colonies).
 However, a vast amount of materials is stored elsewhere, among which one of the most – if not most – important countries is the United States.
 For repository identification, EHRI merged the information from existing overviews: 10 repositories were listed in the Guide européen des sources d'archives sur la Shoah; 73 in the directory of the Claims Conference, and a handful of others in an overview of compensation and restitution repositories, also put together by the Claims Conference.
 As such, EHRI provides information on over 80 repositories in the US.

 Considering its position in the field of Holocaust research and archives, it was of key importance for EHRI to integrate information on the collection descriptions from the USHMM.
-The museum provided EHRI with an export of its collection, document, object, oral history and publication descriptions.
+The Museum provided EHRI with an export of descriptions of its collections, document, object, oral history, film, video and recorded sound, and publications.
 All these descriptions have been integrated into the EHRI portal.
-As the descriptions very often include references to the original places from where copies were made, and as the EHRI portal allows for linking original and copy-collections, this is a very important step, not only to make the originals and copies easier to trace, but also to allow for the establishment of a sustainable connection between original and copy.
-Another reason for the importance of integrating USHMM collection descriptions is that the museum has made a tremendous effort to collect sources from individuals.
-Like Yad Vashem, their holdings include unique private collections.
+As the descriptions include references to the original places from where copies were made, and as the EHRI portal allows for linking original and copy-collections, this is a very important step, not only to make the originals and copies easier to trace, but also to allow for the establishment of a sustainable connection between original and copy.
+Another reason for the importance of integrating USHMM collection descriptions is that the Museum has made a tremendous effort to collect sources from individuals.
+Like Yad Vashem, its holdings include unique private collections, for example, the Benjamin Ferencz and the “Robert M.W. and Ruth Benedicta Kempner” Collections.
+The USHMM has also extensively copied collections located in Argentina, Chile, Uruguay, and the Dominican Republic, as well as in Australia.

 The Center for Jewish History in New York City is another important cultural institution, independent research facility and destination for the exploration of Jewish history and heritage.
 It is home to five partner organisations: American Jewish Historical Society, American Sephardi Federation, Leo Baeck Institute Archives, Yeshiva University Museum and YIVO Institute for Jewish Research.
 They hold important collections on Jewish life in Europe before, during and after the Second World War.
-Other notable archives worth mentioning here are the archives of the Claims Conference and the JDC (both of which have offices in New York and Jerusalem).
+Other notable archives worth mentioning here are the archives of the Claims Conference and the Joint Distribution Committee (both of which have offices in New York and Jerusalem).
 For early documentation on the Holocaust, the “Voices of the Holocaust” (Illinois Institute of Technology) provides a permanent digital archive of digitised, restored, transcribed, and translated interviews with Holocaust survivors conducted by Dr David P. Boder in 1946, available online in audio files, as well as transcriptions and translations into English.
-Further oral histories and testimonies can be found at the University of Southern California Shoah Foundation Institute's Visual History Archive and the Fortunoff Video Archive for Holocaust Testimonies at Yale University Library, the latter of which has has imported thousands of collection descriptions onto the EHRI Portal.
+The web version of Boder’s book, I Did Not Interview the Dead is available at http://boder.fortunoff.library.yale.edu/.
+Further Oral histories and testimonies can be found at the University of Southern California Shoah Foundation Institute's Visual History Archive and the Fortunoff Video Archive for Holocaust Testimonies at Yale University Library, the latter of which has exported thousands of collection descriptions onto the EHRI Portal.

-The National Archives in the US (NARA) also hold important materials, including records of the War Refugee Board, the State Department records, the Office of Strategic Services (OSS), which, for example, holds the war-time files of the German embassy in Bucharest.
-The Roosevelt Presidential Library holds files on the Roosevelt administration which may contain Holocaust-related materials.
+NARA also holds important materials, including records of the War Refugee Board, located at the Franklin D. Roosevelt Presidential Library at Hyde Park, New York, the State Department Central Files and Foreign Service Posts records, the Office of Strategic Services (OSS), which, for example, holds the war-time files of the German embassy in Bucharest.
+The FDR Library holds Administration records which may contain Holocaust-related materials.
 The Hoover Institution on War, Revolution And Peace focuses on the history of wars in the twentieth century and includes very important collections on Eastern Europe during the Second World War (for example, on the Polish government-in-exile) and personal papers (such as the personal diary of the SS-chief in Poland, Friedrich-Wilhelm Krüger).
-Furthermore, there are private collections and other holdings on the Holocaust spread throughout the country, some of which have been copied by USHMM as well.
+Furthermore, there are private collections and other holdings on the Holocaust located throughout the country, some of which have been copied by USHMM as well.
+USHMM has also extensively copied records of the United Nations Relief and Rehabilitation Administration (UNRRA), the originals of which are located at the United Nations Archives in New York City.

 C.II.
 In other countries

-The most important sources on the Holocaust and its aftermath that were created in the United States, but are stored outside the country, are the archives of the JDC and Claims Conference in Israel.
-The former organisation holds sources from before, during and after the Second World War, the latter, despite being founded in the 1950s, holds many reports covering pre-war Jewish life in Europe and documents the lives of Holocaust survivors.
+The most important sources on the Holocaust and its aftermath that were created in the United States, but are stored outside the country, are the archives of the Joint Distribution Committee and Claims Conference in Israel.
+The former organisation holds sources from before, during and after the Second World War; the latter, despite being founded in the 1950s, holds many reports covering pre-war Jewish life in Europe and documents the lives of Holocaust survivors.